 Reasons to love potato pizzaiola

-Pizzaiola is an absolute favourite around my house.
+Pizzaiola is an absolute favorite around my house.
 My kids love it and I love it too!
 Here are just a few reasons to make potato pizzaiola:

-- It can be cooked in a slow cooker, instant pot or oven.
-Either way, it’s a simple make-ahead meal that can be ready when you want it.
+- It can be cooked in a slow cooker, instant pot, or oven.
+Regardless, it’s a simple make-ahead meal that can be ready when you want it.

 - Pizzaiola is so versatile.
 Add in whatever vegetables or pizza toppings you have in your kitchen.
 (See the section below for some suggestions).